sav-che/TL-2/Authors/Bailey, Frederick Manson {std. F.M. Bailey} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 257](https://www.biodiversitylibrary.org/item/103858#page/269/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 257](https://www.biodiversitylibrary.org/page/33264984) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bailey, Frederick Manson {std.
 F.M.
 Bailey}|first entry]] for this author

 ### Author

-\* Bailey, Frederick Manson (1827-1915), British born Australian botanist, emigrated with his family to South Australia 1839, working with his father in a vegetable garden for the immigrants, and later again with his father in a commercial nursery, some time participating in the gold rush to Victoria, to New Zealand 1858, to Brisbane, Queensland in 1862 opening a seedstore; botanist with the Queensland government 1875, acting-curator at the Queensland Museum 1880-1882, colonial botanist of Queensland 1889-1915. (*F.M.
-Bailey*).
+\* Bailey, Frederick Manson (1827-1915), British born Australian botanist, emigrated with his family to South Australia 1839, working with his father in a vegetable garden for the immigrants, and later again with his father in a commercial nursery, some time participating in the gold rush to Victoria, to New Zealand 1858, to Brisbane, Queensland in 1862 opening a seedstore; botanist with the Queensland government 1875, acting-curator at the Queensland Museum 1880-1882, colonial botanist of Queensland 1889-1915.
+**Abbreviated name**: *F.M.
+Bailey*

 #### Herbarium and types